 What Is a Covenant Marriage?

 In short, a covenant marriage is a way around a no-fault divorce whereby a couple entering into marriage agrees to make it harder to dissolve the marriage by requiring counseling, specific grounds, or a longer waiting period.
-Think of it as roughly analogous to a prenuptial agreement, except instead of governing what happens in case of divorce, the goal is to try to prevent divorce.
+Think of it as roughly analogous to a prenuptial agreement, except instead of governing the financial settlement in case of divorce, it has the opposite goal of making a divorce harder, thereby trying to prevent one.

 We do not hear about covenant marriages much, as they are pretty rare.
 Per Wikipedia, only three states recognize them: Arkansas, Arizona, and Louisiana.
 And it’s unlikely to expand to Colorado anytime soon.
 But when covenant marriage makes the news, we pay attention.